Eli Isom

-Eli Isom is an American professional wrestler.
-He is best known for his appearances with the American promotion Ring of Honor, where he is a member of the Shinobi Shadow Squad alongside Cheeseburger.
+Eli Isom is an American professional wrestler. currently performs on the independent circuit.
+He is best known for his time in the American promotion Ring of Honor, where he is a member of the Shinobi Shadow Squad alongside Cheeseburger.

 Early life

 Eli Isom always loved watching professional wrestling growing up and he loved nothing more than watching it with his mom.

 Professional wrestling career

 Ring of Honor (2017–present)

 Isom made his debut on November 12, 2017, losing to Shane Taylor at Ring of Honor.

 On December 10, 2022, Isom and Cheeseburger were defeated by Angelo Parker and Matt Menard during the Final Battle pre-show.

 All Elite Wrestling (2022)

 On April 27, 2022, Isom made his AEW debut on Dark: Elevation.
 He made his AEW Dynamite debut on September 28, losing to Ricky Starks.

 Personal life

 During year 2016 Eli Isom's mom tragically died in a car accident.